Sleek blowout tools: hair dryer, round brush, and towel on a marble counter.

 • Finish Smart to Make It Last: Extend the life of your blowout by using the right products.
 A small amount of finishing serum adds shine and tames flyaways, while protecting your hair overnight with a silk scrunchie or scarf prevents friction and keeps your style looking fresh for days.

-Gather Your Blowout Toolkit
+Your At-Home Blowout Toolkit

 A great blowout starts long before you turn on the heat.
 Just like a chef needs the right knives, you need the right tools to create a smooth, bouncy, and long-lasting style.
 Setting up your station with these essentials will make the entire process smoother and give you that professional finish you’re looking for.
 Think of this as your foundational kit for achieving salon-worthy hair right in your own bathroom.